Moniteau Uses Fast Start to Hand North Clarion Its First Loss of the Season

 WEST SUNBURY, Pa.
 (EYT/D9) – As the final seconds ticked off the clock, Kendall Sankey looked at the Moniteau bench, nodded and smiled as she skipped off the court.

 Davina Pry also shined, turning in one of her best outings of the campaign.
 Catherine Kelly, too.
-Well, everyone, really, who saw the floor for Moniteau in a signature 40-25 win over the Wolves in a packed home gym played well.
+Well, everyone, really, who saw the floor for Moniteau in a signature 40-25 win over the Wolves played well in front of the raucous home crowd that packed the gym.

 (Pictured above, Moniteau’s Davina Pry was named the Hager Paving Incorporated Player of the Game)